-The QUDT Specification is more than a list of quantities, units, dimensions, data types, enumerations, and structures.
+QUDT presents a unified architecture for the conceptual representation of quantities, quantity kinds, units, dimensions, and data types, which lie at the core of all scientific and engineering inquiry.
+But the QUDT specification is more than a core architecture and a list of these concepts, because it implements international standards and thus provides the foundation for system interoperability.
 In order to provide for interoperability and data exchange between information systems, the specification needs to be available in a machine processable form, with no ambiguities.
-For these reasons, the QUDT approach to specifying quantities, units, dimensions, data types, enumerations, and other data structures is to use precise semantically grounded specifications in an ontology model with translation into machine-processable representations.
+For these reasons, the QUDT approach to specifying these concepts is to use precise semantically grounded specifications in an ontology model with translation into machine-processable representations.

 Ontologies provide the object-oriented strengths of encapsulation, inheritance, and polymorphism, strengths which are unavailable in other structured modeling approaches.
 The characteristics modeled in QUDT require a model-based approach because they are functionally dependent.
 Modeling one without modeling its dependency on the other requires that the understanding of those dependencies be carried by the observer, which injects ambiguity into the modeling approach.
 These models (dimensions, coordinate systems, etc.), like everything else, are hierarchical, so using a language to model them which doesn't support inheritance imposes constraints on the models and their use which, again, results in ambiguity.

 QUDT supports system interoperability in four ways: